 Persona 5 game features the internal and external conflicts of a group of distressed high school students – the protagonist and few companions he meets in the game’s story – who live double lives as Phantom Thieves.

 The game was developed and published by Altus and comes with the combination of the elements of Role-playing and Social Simulation.
 It supports Single-player mode and is the sixth installment in the Persona game series and form a part of the fantastic franchise of Megami Tensei.

-The game takes place in the fictional Tokyo and centers on the protagonist, who has transferred to the fictional Shujin Academy after being put on probation.
+The game is known for mixing demon-taming into dungeon crawl scenarios that take place in the fictional Tokyo and focuses on the protagonist, who has transferred to the fictional Shujin Academy after being put on probation.